chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > true = wire is on
 > false = wire is off
 >
-> An input is where the wire goes into the gate, and output is where is goes out.
+> An input is where the wire goes into the gate, and output is where it goes out.
 If an output is "given," then that means the output wire has been turned on.
 {.is-info}